MikkySnow/ICOList/docs/MoneyVault.sol.md

 # MoneyVault

-### Contract where user ether stored

-nd admins can only contribute crowdsales by this ether
+### and admins can only contribute crowdsales by this ether

 ## Functions